Ayms/bitcoin-transactions/README.md

 It's not rare that the explorer of the forks are not working well, so you can use the legacy explorers to find your coins as explained [here](https://github.com/Ayms/bitcoin-transactions#claiming-your-coins-bchbtgbcdsbtccdyetc---addresses-and-getting-free-coins) or [here](https://bitcointalk.org/index.php?topic=2827163.msg31273044#msg31273044)

-You can also use [Find My Coins .ninja](http://www.findmycoins.ninja/) to get an overview of spendable coins (experimental and beta version for now)
+You can also use [Find My Coins .ninja](http://www.findmycoins.ninja/) to get an overview of spendable coins

 ## Fees